Les Reed (football manager): The FA and England

 In 1998 Reed rejoined the FA as part of the England national coaching setup under Kevin Keegan.
 During Euro 2000, Keegan allowed Reed to respond to virtually all the tactical questions posed by the English press after England's defeat by Portugal.
 Many journalists wondered in their columns how a manager and his coaching team had allowed a minor member of their entourage such an important role.

 In his autobiography, Gerrard: My Autobiography, Liverpool captain Steven Gerrard said that he had "no respect" for Les Reed after the way he treated him during England's Euro 2000 campaign.
 Gerrard wrote, "To this day, I have no respect for Reed or (fellow coach) Derek Fazackerley.
 I was a young lad who had never been away from home to play football before.
 They didn't seem to understand that not everyone can board a plane, settle in a strange hotel far from the family they love, and find it easy.
 In fact they made me feel like shit.
 My homesickness worsened whenever I was forced to be in their company.
 I felt they could have shown more care and sympathy.
 They were always pushing me, always telling me to buck up my ideas."

 In 2002 Reed replaced Howard Wilkinson as the FA's Technical Director.
-During his second spell at the FA he authored the FA's official coaching manual, The Official FA Guide to Basic Team Coaching, but he was sacked by the FA in 2004.
+During Reed's second spell at the FA he authored the FA's official coaching manual, The Official FA Guide to Basic Team Coaching, but he left the FA in 2004.

 Charlton Athletic

 Reed worked for a time as a consultant.
-Among his clients was the Northern Ireland national football team, who would beat England during his stint with the side.
+Among his clients was the Northern Ireland national football team, who would defeat England during his stint with the side.
 He returned to Charlton to become Iain Dowie's assistant manager in summer 2006.
-Dowie was sacked on 13 November 2006 and Reed was promoted to replace him.
+Dowie was dismissed on 13 November 2006 and Reed was promoted to replace him.
 During his six-week spell as manager Reed managed just one victory, and Charlton were knocked out of the League Cup by League Two team Wycombe Wanderers.
-Reed's spell at Charlton became infamous, as the media attacked him frequently, nicknaming him "Les Misérables" and "Santa Clueless", and he was later voted in an unofficial online poll "the worst manager of all time".
 He was replaced as manager by Alan Pardew on 24 December, leaving Charlton Athletic by mutual consent.